 Government of UK take care to foster widespread ideological loyalty to the nation through the patriotic ceremonies, civic education, and propaganda.
 Government employ intelligence gathering organization for national defence and employ the armed forces (Hall, Timothy and Duval, 2012).
 Government undertake the supervisory and regulatory functions in order to carry out the national goals by developing bureaucracies to handle each and every complex function that affects the travel and tourism sector.

-Government of UK is the sponsored body’s works according to the guidelines provided by the government in order to increase the economic growth of travel and tourism sector.
+Government of UK is the sponsored body’s works according to the guidelines provided by the government in order to increase the economic growth of travel and tourism management.
 These government bodies see that no problem is faced by the tourist when they are visiting to different places away from their home for the purpose of entertainment or holiday.

 The role of international agencies is to promote, sustain and universally access in the field of travel and tourism sector.
 These agencies works as one of the drivers for the economic growth, environmental sustainability and inclusive development of the travel and tourism sector.
 These agencies support the travel and tourism sector in advancing the knowledge about these sectors and introduce tourist about the various tourism policies followed in worldwide.
 These agencies provide various information to the tourist about the place where they want to visit and at the same time also inform them about the various procedure and rules of travel and tourism imposed by the government for the benefit of the visitors